Mission and Vision

-Coonhound and Foxhound Companions is a Wisconsin based, 501(c)3 non-profit canine advocacy organization that operates throughout the U.S. We are funded solely by donations and fundraisers and operate with a 100% volunteer (virtual) staff.
+Coonhound and Foxhound Companions is a Wisconsin-based, 501(c)3 non-profit canine advocacy organization that operates throughout the U.S. We are funded solely by donations and fundraisers.
+We operate with a 100% volunteer staff.

-Our mission is to advocate for the adoption and responsible ownership of coonhounds and foxhounds as canine companions.
-Our vision is a world where all animals are treated humanely, free of abuse, neglect, and suffering.
+We advocate for the rescue, adoption and responsible guardianship of coonhounds, foxhounds and hound mixes as beloved indoor family companions.
+We envision a world where all companion animals are treated humanely, free of abuse, neglect, and suffering.

 Our Story

-Coonhound and Foxhound Companions was formed in 2010 when a group of online chat members began discussing the number of hounds being euthanized in shelters across the U.S. and Canada.
-Seeking a novel approach to increase awareness of these dogs as adoptable family pets, we created a series of free educational posters in 2011 that have since been distributed to hundreds of shelters, municipal pounds, and rescue organizations.
+This troubling scenario prompted the formation of Coonhound and Foxhound Companions in September 2010, when a group of online hound lovers began discussing the number of hounds being euthanized in shelters across the U.S. and Canada.
+Seeking a novel approach to increase awareness of these dogs as desirable family companions, we created a series of free educational posters in 2011 that have since been distributed to hundreds of shelters, pounds, and rescue organizations.

-That same year, we also launched our first website, our main Coonhound Companions Facebook page, and the Coonhound Rescue Network, the latter of which is focused exclusively on the networking of coonhounds, foxhounds, and hound mixes in shelters or other temporary conditions.
+That same year, we also launched our website, the Coonhound Companions Facebook page, and the Coonhound Rescue Network page on Facebook, now with over 16,000 members.

-Over a decade later, our fundraising and outreach activities have enabled us to fund veterinary treatment exceeding $80,000 for nearly 600 dogs and garnered media attention in publications that include: Bark, Dog Fancy, Modern Dog, and Pet Views & News.
+Well over a decade later, our fundraising and outreach activities have enabled us to fund veterinary treatment exceeding $80,000 for nearly 600 dogs and earned media attention in Bark, Dog Fancy, and Modern Dog magazines.
+These efforts have helped.
+Coonhounds and foxhounds are becoming more popular across our continent!

 Our Team